zmssp/azure-tools-for-java/README.md

 Follow this [link](https://github.com/Microsoft/azure-tools-for-java/issues?q=is%3Aissue+label%3Aknown-issue) to track the known issues.

 ## Data/Telemetry
 Azure Toolkits for Java collects usage data and sends it to Microsoft to help improve our products and services.
 Read our [privacy statement](https://go.microsoft.com/fwlink/?LinkID=620956) to learn more.
-If you don't wish to send usage data to Microsoft, you can turn off it in following places:
+If you don't wish to send usage data to Microsoft, you can turn off it in the following places:
 * For **Eclipse**: Open `Window > Preferences > Azure`, and uncheck the checkbox.
 * For **IntelliJ IDEA**: Open `Settings/Preferences > Microsoft Tools > Azure`, and uncheck the checkbox.

 ## Contribution
-please see the [contribution instructions](CONTRIBUTING.md) if you wish to build the plugins from source.
+Please see the [contribution instructions](CONTRIBUTING.md) if you wish to build the plugins from source.

 ## Disclaimer
 *azure-tools-for-java uses JxBrowser http://www.teamdev.com/jxbrowser, which is a proprietary software.
 The use of JxBrowser is governed by JxBrowser Product Licence Agreement http://www.teamdev.com/jxbrowser-licence-agreement.
 If you would like to use JxBrowser in your development, please contact TeamDev.*